eCook

 2. IN THE MEANTIME...

 Boil the kettle.
 Finely slice the Cabbage.
 Rinse and pick the coriander.
-Submerge the Peas in boiling water for 2-3 minutes.
+Submerge the peas in boiling water for 2-3 minutes.
 Place the vinegar in a large salad bowl with 5 tbsp of boiling water.
 Toss through the sliced cabbage, season, and set aside to pickle.
 Loosen the coleslaw sauce with water in 5ml increments until drizzling consistency.
 Mix in ¼ of the curry spice (or to taste) until well combined.
 Season to taste and set aside.
 When the peas are plump and heated through, drain and set aside.

 3. SOFT, FLAKY ROTIS